athuraga/indicons/README.md

 [![PHive Landing Page](public/github/landing-page.png)](https://phive.ivqonsanada.com)

 A kind of freelancing website for College.
-Where Lecturer can publish his/her project here waiting students apply to work on the project.
-Student will get some kind of rewards like salary and/or certification.
+Where Recruiter can publish his/her project here waiting consultants apply to work on the project.
+Consultant will get some kind of rewards like salary and/or certification.

 Features: